microsoft/live-share/docs/getting-started.md

 Requirements:

-- **Visual Studio 2017 Update 6** - Any edition of Visual Studio 2017 with update 6 installed (15.6) running on Windows 7, 8.1, or 10.
+- **Visual Studio 2017 Update Preview** - Any edition of the latest Visual Studio 2017 update preview running on Windows 7, 8.1, or 10.
 - **Visual Studio Code Insiders** - Windows 7, 8.1, or 10 or macOS Sierra (10.12) and above only.  _El Capitan (10.11) and below are not currently supported due to [.NET Core 2.0 requirements](https://github.com/dotnet/core/blob/master/release-notes/2.0/2.0-supported-os.md)._

 Download and setup instructions: